Whatever Works: Plot

 Boris explains to the audience that over the next few weeks Marietta has changed and started experimenting with artistic photography, exotic new habits, and starting an open relationship with Leo and his business partner, Morgenstern.
 Marietta still hates Boris and keeps trying to get Melody to marry Randy.
 She takes Melody to an outdoor market and "accidentally" runs into Randy, who questions her about her marriage.
 Melody sees past Marietta's attempt and tells him that her marriage is fine.
 She warns her mother to stop, but Marietta continues to try.
-Later, while shopping for clothes, Melody meets Randy in yet another planned encounter and he gets her to admit that her relationship with Boris isn't entirely satisfying.
+Later, while shopping for clothes, Melody meets Randy in yet another planned encounter and he gets her to admit that her relationship with Boris is not entirely satisfying.
 He then invites her to the boat he lives on, and the two kiss and begin an affair.

 John arrives at Boris and Melody's home remorseful and hopes to get the family back together.
 They all go to Marietta's photography exhibit opening together, and he sees how his ex-wife has changed since she moved to New York.
 Distraught, he retreats to a bar, drinking away his misery.
 While there, he meets a recently divorced gay man, Howard, and admits what he has known most of his adult life: that he is also gay.

-Melody finally tells Boris she's in love with Randy, and Boris is devastated, jumping out the window.
+Melody finally tells Boris she is in love with Randy.
+Boris is devastated, and jumps out the window.
 He lands on another woman, Helena, breaking her arm and leg.
 When he visits her in the hospital, Boris asks her if there is anything he can do to make it up to her, Helena says she would like to go to dinner with him.

-Finally, Boris hosts a New Year's Eve party, where everyone is in their new relationships: Marietta with Leo and Morgenstern, John is with Howard, Melody with Randy, and finally Boris with Helena.
+Finally, Boris hosts a New Year's Eve party, where everyone is in their new relationships: Marietta with Leo and Morgenstern, John with Howard, Melody with Randy, and finally Boris with Helena.
 Melody and her parents have completely shed their former Southern conservative mindsets and wholeheartedly adopted the liberal New York City way of life and values.
 Everyone is now the best of friends, and at midnight they kiss their significant others.

-Afterward, it is revealed that only Boris can speak to the audience and he explains that one has to find all the enjoyment one can to find, "Whatever Works".
+Afterward, Boris breaks the fourth wall to tell the audience that one has to find all the enjoyment one can to find, "Whatever Works".